The Easiest Ways To Protect Your Skin From Sun Damage This Summer

 You can also up your intake of glutathione—aka the "master antioxidant" as the medical field calls it.
 Our bodies rely on glutathione to protect, fight, and repair our cells from damage caused by everyday toxins and free radicals, but as we age, we produce less and less of it.

-According to one study, supplements that contain Setria®Glutathione as an active ingredient have serious anti-aging cred (read: reducing wrinkles), which makes sense given glutathione's key role in supporting skin cells when damaged.
-The study also showed that Setria® may help with skin brightening.
+According to one study, supplements that contain Setria®Glutathione as an active ingredient have serious anti-aging cred4 (read: reducing wrinkles), which makes sense given glutathione's key role in supporting skin cells when damaged.
+The study also showed4 that Setria® may help with skin brightening.
 To find this specific branded ingredient, look for the Setria logo on the supplement bottle—Bluebonnet's Beautiful Ally® Hair Skin & Nails Formula is just one supplement that packs in Setria®Glutathione among super nutrients like biotin, collagen peptides, and keratin for supporting the health of your skin.

 All this is to say, of course, that there's no better way to deal with sun damage than with basic prevention.
 Again, rule No. 1: Always wear sun protection.